 All parties must take all reasonable steps to prevent breaches of mass, dimension, loading, speed and fatigue laws.
-Make sure your .

-A party in the chain of responsibility includes any person who undertakes defined roles outlined in the HVNL, who can influence or control transportrelated activities.
+A party in the chain of responsibility includes any person who undertakes defined roles outlined in the HVNL, who can influence or control transport-related activities.
 This section sets out responsibilities for several parties in the supply chain, but it is not an exhaustive list.